 Another top tip: it is possible to rejuvenate a belt to some degree.
 Put it in a bowl of water, boil the water for about 10 seconds in a microwave, and the belt will often come out a bit less stretched out and a bit rounder.
 It's not a permanent fix, but it can do the trick in a pinch.

 Get out your contact spray (the kind that leaves no residue) and, whilst depressing the play and record buttons now and then, liberally spray the insides of the switches, and then wait for a while to let all of your contact solution evaporate.
 If you're in luck, this will restore contact and your deck will play properly again.

 If not, here's a simple test to see whether the issue is somewhere in the circuitry or a matter of the tape head: find the wires that come straight from the head and desolder them from the board where they attach.
 Switch them (the left wire soldered onto the right terminal, the right wire onto the left.)
 If the sound issue remains the same, there's a problem with the circuitry.
 If the imbalance is now switched left-to-right, it's the tape head.
 Don't forget to switch the wires back!

-You may or may not be able to fix this.
+They call the position of the head on the tape the azimuth, and if it's off, you may or may not be able to fix it.
 In older and more high quality devices, which were built to be serviced, you'll usually be able to take off the cassette bay door to access a screw that adjusts the positioning of the head: